21 million students learn Spanish around the world. In this post, you will discover why you should join them.

 6. Opportunities for discovery while on vacation

-Learning Spanish has given me a number of opportunities to see and do things that I couldn’t have expected to see or do if I hadn’t ever started.
+Learning Spanish has given me a number of opportunities to see and do things that I couldn’t have expected to see or do if I had never started.

 One example—an important bucket list item for me—was to see a big European soccer game.
 Last year, I had the opportunity to go to La Supercopa De España.
 I got the opportunity from a good friend that I met through a language exchange.
 He is a massive fan of Atlético Madrid.